CageDroneRF: A Large-Scale RF Benchmark and Toolkit for Drone Perception: Discussion and Future Work

 \section{Discussion and Future Work}

-The introduction of the CDRF benchmark and its accompanying toolkit represents a significant step toward addressing the critical need for robust, reproducible, and realistic evaluation of RF-based drone perception systems.
-By providing a large-scale dataset rich in device diversity and environmental conditions, coupled with a principled raw-signal augmentation pipeline, CDRF enables the research community to move beyond idealized benchmarks and tackle the challenges of real-world deployments.
-The strong performance of our baseline models in clean, controlled conditions underscores the quality of the collected data, while the performance degradation under augmentation highlights the existing gap between laboratory performance and operational robustness.

-Our experiments reveal several key challenges and opportunities.
-The drop in recall for the YOLOv11n detector under augmented conditions suggests that while our whole-signal annotation policy is effective, more advanced architectures or training strategies may be needed to maintain high sensitivity in low-SNR and high-interference scenarios.
-Similarly, while our open-set recognition baseline shows promise, the task of reliably detecting unknown drone threats remains a significant challenge that requires further innovation in both model design and feature representation.

-To ensure the long-term relevance and utility of CDRF, we are committed to its continuous expansion.
-Future work will focus on several key areas: \begin{itemize} \item \textbf{Dataset Expansion:} We will regularly update the dataset with new and emerging drone models, as well as more diverse background and interference signals captured from a wider range of environments (e.g., urban, industrial, and rural).
-We also plan to integrate CDRF with other public datasets to create an even more comprehensive and diverse benchmark. \item \textbf{Advanced Model Architectures:} We will explore the application of more sophisticated deep learning models, such as Transformers and graph neural networks, which may be better suited to capturing the complex temporal and spectral dependencies in RF signals. \item \textbf{Enhanced Augmentation Techniques:} We will continue to develop more advanced data augmentation techniques that can more realistically simulate a wider range of real-world channel effects, such as multipath fading and Doppler shifts. \item \textbf{Focus on Advanced Tasks:} We will further investigate the more challenging tasks of multi-label and open-set classification, which are critical for real-world applications where multiple drones may be present, and novel threats are a constant concern. \end{itemize}
+\begin{itemize} \item {\textbf{Dataset expansion:} Regular updates with new and emerging drone models, more diverse background and interference signals from a wider range of environments (e.g., urban, industrial, and rural), and integration with other public datasets to create a more comprehensive benchmark.} \item {\textbf{Advanced model architectures:} Exploration of more sophisticated models, such as Transformers and graph neural networks, which may better capture the complex temporal and spectral dependencies in RF signals.} \item {\textbf{Enhanced augmentation techniques:} Development of more advanced augmentation techniques that more realistically simulate a wider range of real-world channel effects, such as multipath fading and Doppler shifts.} \item {\textbf{Advanced tasks:} Further investigation of multi-label and open-set classification, which are critical for real-world applications where multiple drones may be present and novel threats are a constant concern.} \end{itemize}